octo-technology/OpenTezos/docs/michelson/instructions.md

 The `IF` instruction allows branches of execution to be created (also called conditional branching).

-The `IF` instruction takes two sequences as parameters.
+The `IF` instruction takes two sequences as arguments.
 It expects a boolean at the top element of the stack.
 It consumes the top element and executes the first given sequence if this boolean-top element is *True*.
 Otherwise it executes the second sequence.

 Michelson grammar defines the `IF` instruction as: